 - The Veronica Mars episode "The Wrath of Con" sees Veronica and Wallace infiltrating a college party posing as prospective students.
 Wallace claims to be a math major and finds himself having to come up with plausible-sounding answers to questions like: "The Poincaré conjecture or Fermat's Last Theorem: which one do you think better defines the geometry of three-dimensional space?"

-- In the Scrubs episode "My First Kill", J.D., panicking, finds himself claiming that his patient is from Luxemburg - which is not only untrue, but nothing to do with what he's actually lying about!
-Dr Cox spent two weeks in Luxemburg.
-Subverted in that J.D. does answer Dr Cox's questions accurately ("Thank you, third grade book report!"), but Dr Cox still realises he's lying because, well, it's really obvious.
+- In the Scrubs episode "My First Kill", J.D., panicking, finds himself claiming that his patient is from Luxembourg — which is not only untrue, but nothing to do with what he's actually lying about!
+Dr Cox spent two weeks in Luxembourg.
+Subverted in that J.D. does answer Dr Cox's questions accurately ("Thank you, third grade book report!"), but Dr Cox still realizes he's lying because, well, it's really obvious.

 - On Home and Away, Xavier poses as a university student in a philosophy course while trying to get with Miranda.
 When she introduces him to her friend, an actual philosophy student, it takes him all of a few minutes to trick him by claiming that Jerome Kern is a philosopher who'd interest him.
 However, the friend does nothing with this information, as Xavier is quickly exposed when Miranda comes to his high school to give a talk about Uni life.

 - In The Nanny episode "The Butler, the Husband, the Wife, and Her Mother", Maxwell Sheffield is posing as Sheffield family butler Niles when some butler inspectors arrive to evaluate Niles' performance.